cogdog/permutator/README.md

 `attribution`: credit for image, added to the footer `allwords`: an array of arrays for the word choices (see an example)

+Ultimately, if I were a decent coder, I should build a tool that generates some json...